-In other words, the World Wide Web should be technically constructed in a way that everyone can access its content.
+In other words, the World Wide Web should be technically constructed in such a way that everyone can access its content.

 The Office of Web Services complies with W3C guidelines as well as guidelines of the Illinois Information Technology Accessibility Act (IITAA) to create a UIS website that adheres to standards and is accessible to all users.

 Please note: Web accessibility is a requirement for our university.

 “The Illinois Information Technology Accessibility Act (IITAA) requires Illinois agencies and universities to ensure that their websites, information systems, and information technologies are accessible to people with disabilities.
 While the Americans with Disabilities Act and Section 504 of the Rehabilitation Act already require the State to ensure accessibility, the IITAA establishes specific standards and encourages the State to address accessibility proactively.”

 – from the Illinois Department of Human Services website.